 How about we all stop pretending?

-Sometimes you make plans and see your life going one way, and you get dragged in a different direction, everything gets turned upside down and everything you once knew changes, sometimes within a matter of seconds.
 I find trying to put on a front and be positive all the time, quite exhausting, some people are naturally happy and my god, do I envy them – but even these people have bad days.
-Happiness for most is definitely a choice, it’s not a given, attaining happiness is something that needs to be worked on day in day out, it doesn’t just flow freely for some of us, as much as we would like it too.
+I have tried quite a few go’s at this Happiness thing, I’ve moved abroad, I’ve moved from town to town, to city to city, had relationship to relationship, gone out, stayed in.
+Tried switching careers, friends, men.
+But you know what I realised?
+Nothing in this world that stands externally outside of you will create happiness inside of you.
+Please take a moment and realise this.
+That think you are striving for, that thing that you think will make you happy, it won’t.
+Believe me.
+Happiness is not a destination, it’s not a given, attaining happiness is something that needs to be worked on day in day out, it doesn’t just flow freely for some of us, as much as we would like it too.

 How are you today?

-These are real life situations, that happen every day.
-So how about the next time someone asks you “Are you okay?”
+So lets make a deal in 2019 the next time someone asks you “Are you okay?”
 And you start to reply with the standard “yeah fine thanks just tired” tell them the truth.
+Tell them if you’re having a bit of a shitty time, you don’t know how much someone else may need to hear it. to not feel alone.
 I know this sounds a bit depressing, but it’s reality.
-And if we cannot tell the closest people around us these truths then i’m not sure who we can.
-And if you feel like the people around you won’t be there for you or won’t atleast try and help you, then get the fuck away from these people, seriously (something I have also learnt).
 Take the mask off and let the people who love you and care about you in, as hard as it is nothing is harder than dealing with everything on your own.
 Promise.